How to buy a coffin?

 Choosing a Coffin

 Coffin designs come in all different shapes and sizes.
 When choosing what type of coffin you would like you’ll need to consider a number of different factors, depending on what type of funeral plans you have in place.
 The most important consideration will be whether or not the coffin will be used for a cremation or whether it will be buried or placed in an above-ground burial or crypt.

 There is a wide range available on offer by suppliers.
 Coffins vary in materials and costs depending on your choice and budget.

 Yes, you certainly can.
 There is no regulation for a Funeral Director to deny you your right to source a coffin that is not of their own.
 There are many independent funeral directors who would have no problem in letting you BYO coffin.
-Funeral directors like Greenhaven Funeral Services are about looking after their client families and allowing them to have choices and the ability to honour and celebrate the life of the ones they love in their own unique way.
+Our Premium Member Funeral Directors are about looking after their client families and allowing them to have choices and the ability to honour and celebrate the life of the ones they love in their own unique way.